Common Types Of Car Crashes in Philadelphia

 Read-End Collisions

 Getting “rear-ended” is one of the most common types of auto collisions.
 This type of collision is generally a result of distracted driving, but also results from impaired drivers being behind the wheel that should not be.
 These types of collisions are frequent in heavy start-to-stop traffic, whether than be on an interstate or at a stop light.
-They do not have high fatality rates, but the injuries sustained by passengers can be serious.If you’ve been injured in such an collision, it is important to seek the expertise of an injury law firm, especially one with a seasoned truck accident attorney on board to ensure your rights are fully protected and to navigate the complexities often associated with these cases.
+They do not have high fatality rates, but the injuries sustained by passengers can be serious.
+If you’ve been injured in such an collision, it is important to seek the expertise of an injury law firm, especially one with a seasoned truck accident attorney on board to ensure your rights are fully protected and to navigate the complexities often associated with rear-end car accident cases.

 Intersection Collisions

 Intersection collisions, also referred to as T-bone collisions, are also very common.
 These occur when two cars are going in separate directions, and are a result of one driver running a red light, going through a stop sign, or misjudging a turn into oncoming traffic.
-In the event of such accidents, consulting a car accident lawyer can be crucial to navigate the complexities of legal claims and insurance settlements.
+In the event of such accidents, consulting a car crash lawyer can be crucial to navigate the complexities of legal claims and insurance settlements.
 These types of collisions are one of the most deadly, along with head-on collisions, because they take place at high speeds in continuous oncoming traffic.

 Single Vehicle Collisions